 Border collies make great family pets because of their friendly, energetic nature and intelligence.
 If you’re looking to adopt a border collie as a first-time pet parent, you’ll want to read our tips to keep them happy and healthy.

-Border collies originated on the border between Scotland and England, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, says.
+Border collies originated on the border between Scotland and England, Dr. Aliya McCullough, Fetch's on-staff veterinarian, says.
 Originally used as herding dogs, they're medium-sized and can weigh between 30 to 55 pounds.

 Regular brushing (usually once-or-twice weekly) is necessary with border collies because of their dense double coat, which can be rough or smooth in texture.
 “During intense shedding periods, they may need daily brushing,” Dr. McCullough adds.